 I like to buy products that are both within my brand's price point, and those that are $30+ more.
 Here is where knowing the actual demographic around you is extra vital.
 I would be loathe to find a person in my entire state that wouldn't laugh at me if I told them I owned a $56 Givenchy powder.
 But, if I were to also show them a $20 powder that I also enjoyed comparatively it would just make economic sense to buy the $20 product right now!

 An obvious marketing strategy, but it continues to work.

 A bit of "common sense" most people would assume is to keep everything strictly related to business on your media accounts.
-On the day-to-day, I would agree to this.
-However, your customers and you don't live in a vacuum; you live in the real world just like everyone else.
-It is important to be able to acknowledge events or tragedies that may pertain to you, or your customer base on your media pages.
-Besides endearing you to your customers, and increasing loyalty, it's just a socially responsible thing to do.
+On the day-to-day, I would agree with this.
+However, you and your customers don't live in a vacuum; you live in the real world, just like everyone else.
+It is important to be able to acknowledge events or tragedies that may pertain to you or your customer base on your media pages.
+Besides endearing you to your customers and increasing loyalty, it's just a socially responsible thing to do.

-The only thing I ask of you, or anyone else that is selling cosmetics either through a company, or independently, is to be honest.
-If you are selling fake versions of popular products, also known as dupes (Jeffree Star Cosmetics, Kylie Cosmetics, etc), at least be upfront about it.
-I understand the temptation of making a quick buck, but consumers' health are seriously at risk when you lie about these things.
+The only thing I ask of you, or anyone else that is selling cosmetics either through a company or independently, is to be honest.
+If you are selling fake versions of popular products, also known as dupes (Jeffree Star Cosmetics, Kylie Cosmetics, etc.), at least be upfront about it.
+I understand the temptation of making a quick buck, but consumers' health is seriously at risk when you lie about these things.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.